 Fanny was a pioneer and a trailblazer.
 Her uncle Uno Gygnaeus sent her to Switzerland to study.
 As an enterprising and respected woman she established the Jyväskylä seminary and served as the headmistress from 1863 until 1867.
 In Jyväskylä she met Karl Gustaf Göös who was a gym teacher at the Jyväskylä seminary.
-The couple had four children – Arvid, Elsa, Teresa and Karl Hjalmar.
+The couple had four children – Arvid, Elsa, Theresa and Karl Hjalmar.

 Fanny valued education in all its forms.
 She believed that it was important for people to be educated and she promoted the establishment of schools in Janakkala.
 She even donated a piece of land for the Hyvikkälä school.